Tuesday, 30 January 2018

 Meg returned home when, in her words, her “body was getting really tired.”
 At age 65, some Australians would be planning holidays for retirement and looking forward to new hobbies of leisure.
 Not Meg.

 Meg fills many hours her week co-ordinating prayer meetings for her church, praying for mission and people that the Lord puts on her heart.
-One way that she does this is with a prayer group that has been faithfully meeting at the Salisbury’s home in the North West of Sydney for many years.
+One way that she does this is with a SIM prayer group that has been faithfully meeting in the North West of Sydney for many years.

 I asked Meg what she would say to someone feeling disheartened with their prayer life: